methodphoto/tablier/index.md

 Vanilla or chocolate only, standard 3” height plain cakes.
 Prices for larger sizes on request.

 -  **Buttercream-iced cakes** and semi-naked cakes.
-From £35 for a 6” round, standard 3” height cake with message on a plain board (serves 12 slices 1” x 2” x 3”).
+From £35 for a 6” round, standard 3” height cake with message on a plain board (serves 12–24).
 Toppers, fruits, decorations, bespoke flavours, shaped cakes etc. charged extra.

 -  **Fondant-iced cakes**
 Standard 3” height, fondant-iced sponge cakes, with ribbon and message only on a plain board.
 From £45 for a 6” round cake (serves 12–24).
-Decorations, bespoke flavours, other shapes are charged extra.
+*Decorations, bespoke flavours, other shapes are charged extra.*

 ### Extras